houtan-rocky/chrome-extenstion-udemy-helper/PRIVACY_POLICY.md

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted on this page with an updated "Last Updated" date.
+Any changes will be posted on this page with an updated "Updated" date.

 ## Contact